burningion/nvidia-accelerated-pytorch-ffmpeg-opencv/README.md

-# Pytorch NVIDIA Docker Container with ffmpeg / OpenCV 4
+# Pytorch NVIDIA Docker Container with Hardware Accelerated ffmpeg / OpenCV 4

 This is a work in progress Docker image for a talk demonstrating processing videos with GPUs.